mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 |WN|
 -------------------------------------------------------------------------------

-Now you know how to digitize the shapf of the objects easily, but adding in the attributes is still a bit of a headache!
+Now you know how to digitize the shape of the objects easily, but adding in the attributes is still a bit of a headache!
 Next we'll show you how to use forms so that attribute editing is simpler and more effective.